adithi-k-max/AWS-Cloud-Practitioner-CLF-C02-Ultimate-Revision-Guide/02-Preparation-Plans/24-Hour-Plan.md

 # AWS CLF-C02 — 24 Hour Emergency Preparation Plan

-> I passed the AWS Certified Cloud Practitioner (CLF-C02) exam after starting my preparation roughly 24 hours before the exam.
+> Yes, I actually passed the AWS Certified Cloud Practitioner (CLF-C02) exam after seriously preparing for roughly the final 24 hours before the exam.
 >
 > This is not the ideal way to prepare.
 >
-> But if your exam is tomorrow and you are starting late, this guide will show you exactly how I approached it and how to use this repository effectively.
+> But if your exam is tomorrow and you are starting late, this plan can help you maximize your chances.

 ---

-# Best Piece of advice I would give:
-     "ELIMINATION IS THE KEY"
----
-# My Starting Point
+# First Reality Check

-Before preparing for this certification, I knew almost nothing about AWS Cloud Practitioner.
+Before this exam, I knew almost nothing about AWS Cloud Practitioner.

 I did not know: